one to one performance: 4 hours

 But it got me thinking that positive affirmation *we believe to be true* can only make things better (and wouldn’t hurt those inherently self-assured like King Wu), not so much in a Pollyanna way, but rather more in a Placebo Effect way.

 The phenomenon of the placebo effect demonstrates that our belief in the efficacy of medical treatment affects our physiological response to it.
-Inert sugar pills, especially when prescribed by a trusted caregiver, have legendarily remedied ailments ranging from the tiresome to the terminal.
+Inert sugar pills - especially when prescribed by a trusted caregiver - have legendarily remedied an impressive range of ailments.

 If we expect to be well, we will be.